nixworks/public/news/2016/03/13/index.md

 ##### Turkey-PKK conflict (2015-present)
 ### [Turkey declares a curfew in the town of Yuksekova on the border with Iran as Turkish forces prepare an offensive against the PKK. ](/news/2016/03/13/turkey-declares-a-curfew-in-the-town-of-ya1-4ksekova-on-the-border-with-iran-as-turkish-forces-prepare-an-offensive-against-the-pkk.md)
-_Context: Turkey-PKK conflict (2015-present), Kurdistan Workers' Party, Iran, Turkey, Yuksekova, curfew, Turkish troops_
+_Context: Iran, Turkey, Turkish troops, Kurdistan Workers' Party, curfew, Yuksekova, Turkey-PKK conflict (2015-present)_

 ##### 2016 Grand-Bassam shootings
 ### [Gunmen attack two hotels in the Ivory Coast town of Grand-Bassam.
 At least 15 people are reportedly killed.
 Witnesses claim the attackers shouted "Allahu Akbar" ("God is [the] greatest") during the gunfire.
 Al-Qaeda in the Islamic Maghreb (AQIM) claim responsibility for the attack. ](/news/2016/03/13/gunmen-attack-two-hotels-in-the-ivory-coast-town-of-grand-bassam-at-least-15-people-are-reportedly-killed-witnesses-claim-the-attackers-sh.md)